Weighing and MeasuringRegular recordings of accurate weight and measurements of your tortoise are an essential part of its care.

 If the tortoise is new to you then weigh it weekly and measure its length monthly.

 For older tortoises monthly weight and length measurement checks are fine.
 However, if your tortoise is in ill health or gravid, then increase the frequency of checking and return to a weekly weighing routine.

 These records will become an excellent source of information from year to year and will be invaluable to your vet should a visit be required, and they will also provide you with a good indication as to whether the tortoise should be hibernated.

 - Digital scales (kitchen scales used solely for this purpose are ideal)

 - Plant pot (for larger species)

-- Record Sheet (click here for a downloadable pdf observation chart) and a pen
+- Record Sheet and a pen (click here for a free downloadable pdf observation booklet)

 - A4 sheet of paper larger than the tortoise and a ruler or tape measure

 - Solid vertical surface (wall, door or skirting board)

 - Disinfectant (F10 or similar) if multiple animals are to be weighed and measured